Any enrolment for the EcoTrail Wicklow® 2019 implies the tacit acceptance of the of the following regulations:

 1.13 RUNNERS BAGS FOR THE FINISH

-Each competitor brings their own personal effects bag of 20 litres' capacity (change of clothing, etc).
+Each competitor brings their own personal effects bag of maximum 20 litres' capacity (change of clothing, etc).
 A label supplied with the race bib must be attached to this bag.

 The bag can be deposited at a designated area close to the start area, between 1 hour and 15 minutes before the start of each race close to the start / finish area.